mini-kep/guidelines/development.md

 - ```fix-large-dataset-fault-10```
 - ```test-csv-serialialiser-2```

-# Github
+# Github identity

-Github avatar and username are very personal things, this part of guidelines not mandatory, but it makes life easier, if:
+Github avatar and username are very personal things, so this part of guidelines not mandatory, but it makes life easier, if:

 - avatar is distiguishable from others: